 Stop taking sedatives, tranquilizers, and any other medicines as instructed by your healthcare

 Carefully clean your ears of excessive earwax.
 Before the ENG, your ears will be checked

 for wax, inflammation, or other problems that may interfere with the test.

-bring them with you to the test.
+If you wear glasses or a hearing aid, bring them with you to the test.

-your healthcare provider may request other specific
+Based on your health condition, your healthcare provider may request other specific

 What happens during an ENG test?

 You may have an ENG on an outpatient basis.
 This means you go home the same day.
 Or

-it may be done as part of
+it may be done as part of a hospital stay.

-hospital stay.
 Procedures may vary depending on your condition

 Generally, the ENG follows this process:

-- Your healthcare provider will remove any wax in your ear.
+Your healthcare provider will remove any wax in your ear.

 Before placing the electrodes, your healthcare provider will clean areas of the skin

 on your face with an alcohol-saturated cotton pad and let them air dry.

 Your provider will use a paste to attach the electrodes.
 They will place an electrode

 in the center of your forehead.
 Another electrode will be placed above the eyebrow

 and below the eye.
 You will still be able to close your eyes.
 You may also have electrodes

 Depending on the type of test being done, you may be asked to look up, down, or to

 the side.
 Or you may be asked to move your head or entire body.
 You may also be asked

 to close your eyes.
 This won't interfere with recording your eye movement.

 For caloric testing, your provider will put either air or water into the ear.
 This

 A recorder detects the electrical activity from the electrodes.
 The recorder amplifies

 the signal and charts so that your provider can interpret the results.

 What happens after an ENG test?

-provider will remove the electrodes and wash off the electrode
+Once the test is done, your provider will remove the electrodes and wash off the electrode

 paste.
 Don't rub your eyes to prevent spreading the electrode paste.

 Your provider will watch you for any signs of weakness, dizziness, and nausea.
 You

 may need to lie down or sit for a few minutes to recover.

 Your healthcare provider will tell you when to start taking any medicines you stopped

 Your healthcare provider may give you other instructions after the procedure, depending

 on your particular situation.

 You may also have a videonystagmography (VNG).
 This is a test that also detects eye

 movement.
 But it uses video cameras instead of electrodes.

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure

-- What results to expect and what they mean
+What results to expect and what they mean

 The risks and benefits of the test or procedure

 What the possible side effects or complications are

 When and where you are to have the test or procedure

 Who will do the test or procedure and what that person’s qualifications are

 What would happen if you did not have the test or procedure

 Any alternative tests or procedures to think about

 When and how will you get the results

 Who to call after the test or procedure if you have questions or problems

 How much will you have to pay for the test or procedure